President & CEO

 Phone: (651) 962-4123

-In addition, James teaches business ethics in the graduate programs at the University of St. Thomas, Opus College of Business, and has formerly taught at the University of Minnesota, Carlson School of Management.
+In addition, James teaches business ethics in the graduate programs at the University of St. Thomas’ Opus College of Business, and has formerly taught in the graduate programs at the University of Minnesota’s Carlson School of Management.

-James served on the Advisory Group of the United States Sentencing Commission from 2002-2004 with a task of reviewing the 10-year Federal Sentencing Guidelines that apply to Organizations, and participated in former President Bush’s Economic Summit focusing on Corporate Responsibility.
+James served on the Advisory Group of the United States Sentencing Commission from 2002-2004 with a task of reviewing the 10-year Federal Sentencing Guidelines that apply to Organizations.
+And, in the midst of massive ethical breakdowns in corporate America, James participated in former President Bush’s Economic Summit focusing on Corporate Responsibility.

-James currently serves as a board member of the Best Buy Corporation, the RBC Funds (an Investment Fund of the Royal Bank of Canada), and Bremer Financial Corporation, with past affiliations on the boards of Allina Hospitals and Clinics, The St. Paul Companies, Ceridian Corporation and Automotive Industries.
-Civically, he is retired from the board of the Greater Twin Cities United Way having chaired its Minneapolis Board in 1998 and served as Campaign Chair in 1992 and on the Guthrie Theater, a board he chaired from 1992-1994.
-He currently serves on the Center for Healthcare Innovation affiliated with Allina Hospitals and Clinics.
+James currently serves as a board member of RBC Funds (an Investment Fund of the Royal Bank of Canada), and Bremer Financial Corporation, with past affiliations on the boards of Best Buy Corporation, Allina Hospitals and Clinics, The St. Paul Companies, Ceridian Corporation and Automotive Industries.
+Civically, he serves on the Travelers Foundation Board, the Center for Healthcare Innovation – a Board Committee of Allina Health, recently returned to the board of the Greater Twin Cities United Way having chaired its Minneapolis Board in 1998 and served as Campaign Chair in 1992, and formerly served on the Guthrie Theater board which he chaired from 1992-1994.

-James was recognized in October of 2011 by Twin Cities Business in association with the National Association of Corporate Directors as a 2011 Outstanding Director and additionally for Lifetime Achievement in the field of governance.
+James was recognized in October of 2011 by Twin Cities Business together with the Minnesota Chapter of the National Association of Corporate Directors as a 2011 Outstanding Director and additionally for Lifetime Achievement in the field of corporate governance.

 Phone: (651) 962-4122